Scratch Flying Frog 3 Original Design / Scratch Built

 Flight

 I inserted t' I345WW reload into t' CTI case - I left t' stock ejection charge in place as a backup (more on that later too).
 I installed t' motor and screwed down t' Slimline retainin' ring.
-T' igniter was taped t' a fin.
+T' igniter be taped t' a fin.

 Launch was awesome - arrow straight boost with a nice white smoke trail!